 One of the tools in the geophysical workflow is the well-to-seismic tie.
 This is a calibration step involving the generation of a “synthetic seismic” from well data and comparing it to actual seismic data collected over the area.
 It ensures robustness or goodness of fit, i.e. that interfaces and intervals interpreted on the seismic data set match those same markers and units in the well penetration with a high level of accuracy.
-Think about it this way: If your seismic data doesn’t match what you see in the earth, what’s the point of working with it to draw conclusions about top, base, thickness and extent of the oil/gas reservoir?
+Think about it this way: If your seismic data don’t match what you see in the earth, what’s the point of working with them to draw conclusions about top, base, thickness and extent of the oil/gas reservoir?

 So, I made a well-to-seismic tie.
 A Seismic Tie.
 Get it, get it?
 The reservoir section towards the base of the tie is based on Figure 11 from Roy White’s and Rob Simm’s seminal 2003 paper Good practice in well ties.

-It took one black tie, one silver Sharpie, three different gauges of gold Sharpies and markers, and five hours of freehand drawing (including one hour spent pondering some geophysical concepts that came up as I drew the seismic traces surrounding the synthetic).
+It took one black tie, one silver Sharpie, three different gauges of gold Sharpies and markers, and five hours of freehand drawing (including an hour spent pondering some geophysical concepts that came up as I drew the seismic traces surrounding the synthetic).

 Everyone I’ve shown the tie to so far thinks I should get a booth at the SEG conference and make these to order.
 How about Geophysical Sartorialist as a title on my new business cards?